 What is the difference between a HDD and SSD?

 The main difference between a HDD and a SSD is in how data is stored and accessed.
 A hard disk drive (HDD) is a traditional storage device that uses a spinning disc to read and write data.
 A solid state drive (SSD) is a more modern and faster type of device that stores data on memory chips.

 What are some alternatives to spinning hard drives?

 SanDisk Extreme Portable SSD is an excellent everyday alternative to the hard drive.
 Perfect for working remotely.
 Nothing in this SSD spins or clicks.
 This one should last a little longer than the traditional spinning type as they can survive more g-force than a typical HDD.
 External solid state drives, generally have a faster boot up speed and are quicker at reading and writing.

 For the Mac users out there, Apple’s Time Machine is an option that backs up to your mac or external hard drive automatically.
 This option allows you to keep hourly, daily or weekly backups.
 The oldest backups start to get deleted when the disk becomes full.

-When you choose to backup your files (hopefully twice) make sure that you do it.
+If your computer’s hard drive is damaged, there is a risk of losing all your digital content.
+This is why most people back up their content twice.
+Just make sure that you remember you do it.
 We backup files weekly, using google, dropbox and the very reliable SanDisk SSD.

 Often people don’t think about backing up files, until it’s too late.
 Don’t make that mistake, it could be very costly!
 For more gadgets, view our Packing List for Remote Working 👜